joaocarv/invariant-dose-fselect/README.md

 Our method overcomes X-ray dose-related sample distribution shifts and spurious correlations without relying on model retraining or computational intensive training schemes.

-In all our settings, we beat the state of the art by at least 6% in the F1 score when the training and test dose diffe
+In all our settings, we beat the state of the art by at least 6% in the F1 score when the training and test dose difference.

 ## Code Structure
 This project integrates hydra and pytorch lighnting for fast prototyping and reliable experiment replication.